ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 regiment of militia, and the monthly balls of Meryton!"

 "Now I have got some news for you," said Lydia, as they sat down at table.
 "What do you think?
-It is excellent news--capital news--and about a certain person we all like!"
+It is excellent news -- capital news -- and about a certain person we all like!"

 Jane and Elizabeth looked at each other, and the waiter was told he need